4.3.3 Configure inventory files

 Next, observe the staging.yml file ...

-Add SSH public keys for super admins and amend the hostname and IP address as above.
+Add SSH public keys for super admins and amend the hostname and IP address for the staging server as above.

 A staging server is used as a pre-production environment that is a mirror of production.
 Production backs up every night to the backup server, and the staging server restores the previous days backup onto it.